RLOpenCatalyst/catdocs/Catalyst/source/trackSetup.rst

 The Track Setup option in RL Catalyst provides you to add new dashboard items of type Provider, Monitoring, Logs and Notification options.

-**Adding New Dashboard Items in Track setup**
+**Adding New Provider Dashboard in Track setup**

-1. **Provider Dashboard:**  In Provider dashboard you will be able to see Total number of Instances , Total number of Managed Instances and Total number of Unmanaged Instances for each provider.
+In Provider dashboard you will be able to see Total number of Instances , Total number of Managed Instances and Total number of Unmanaged Instances for each provider.

 * From the main menu click on Settings
 * Once you click on Settings, from the side menu click on Track Setup